Alumina Hydrate

 Potash Feldspar

 Norwegian sourced.
 Used as a flux in bodies and as a major constituent in glazes.
 It melts at approximately 1200c.
+Typically referred to as 'potash' if there is significantly more potassium than sodium.

 Also known as Custer Feldspar